 “Bastard.”

 “Didn’t he do well?”
-I said laughing.
+I said, laughing.
 “Now, where can we mount the speakers and park the deck?”

 Surprisingly, we had a good laugh while transporting the gear from my room and discussing where everything should go.
 Within half an hour The Yellow Brick Road album by Elton John was blasting forth.